agatakolohe/GoinOffGrid/Proposal.md

 #### Additional Features

+- Sunrise and sunset times available for hiker
-- Capability to make API requests to get valid trail information.
+- Capability to make API requests to get valid trail information. (map view, hike details)
+- Capability to make API requests to get information of emergencies services available to contact for lost hiker (rangers in area phone numbers)
+- Capability to see last "pinged" location of user
 - Capability for user to be able to post on their Facebook the hiking information.
 - Capability to schedule a post on user's Facebook if user has not logged hike completion.
 - Countdown timer to display(on user page? who has access to view? in emergency contact email? is that possible?) the duration of the hike
-- Make it a mobile app
+- Make it a mobile app (mobile alerts)
 - Capability to have the option to send automated texts

 #### Tools for Additional Features